Mayor of London: Boris Johnson

 In May 2008, Boris Johnson introduced a new transport safety initiative to put 440 high visibility police officers in and around bus stations.
 A ban on alcohol on underground, and Docklands Light Railway, tram services and stations across the capital was introduced.

 Also in May 2008, he announced the closure of The Londoner newspaper, saving approximately £2.9 million.
 A percentage of this saving was to be spent on planting 10,000 new street trees.

 In 2010, he extended the coverage of Oyster card electronic ticketing to all National Rail overground train services.
-Also in 2010, he opened a cycle hire scheme (originally sponsored by Barclays, now Santander) with 5,000 bicycles available for hire across London.
+Also in 2010, he opened a cycle hire scheme (originally sponsored by Barclays bank, now Santander bank) with 5,000 bicycles available for hire across London.
 Although initiated by his predecessor, Ken Livingstone, the scheme rapidly acquired the nickname of "Boris Bikes".
-Johnson withdrew the recently introduced high-speed high-capacity "bendy buses" from service in 2011 which had been bought by Livingstone, and he instead supported the development of the New Routemaster which entered service the next year.
+Johnson withdrew the recently introduced high-speed high-capacity "bendy buses" which had been bought by Livingstone from service in 2011, and supported the development of the New Routemaster bus which entered service the next year.

-In 2011, Boris Johnson set up the Outer London Fund of £50 million designed to help facilitate improve local high streets.
+In 2011, Boris Johnson set up the Outer London Fund of £50 million designed to help improve local high streets.
 Areas in London were given the chance to submit proposals for two tranches of funding.
 Successful bids for Phase 1 included Enfield, Muswell Hill and Bexley town centre.
-As of 2011, the recipients of phase 2 funding were still to be announced.
+As of 2011 the recipients of phase 2 funding were still to be announced.

 In January 2013, he appointed journalist Andrew Gilligan as the first Cycling Commissioner for London.
 In March 2013, Johnson announced £1 billion of investment in infrastructure to make cycling safer in London, including a 15 mi East to West segregated 'Crossrail for bikes'.

-At the general election of 7 May 2015, Johnson was elected MP for Uxbridge and South Ruislip, He continued to serve as mayor until the mayoral election in May 2016, when Sadiq Khan was elected.
+At the general election of 7 May 2015, Johnson was elected MP for Uxbridge and South Ruislip, He continued to serve as mayor for the remainder of his term, and was not a candidate in the mayoral election of May 2016, won by Labour's Sadiq Khan.
+Johnson was later elected prime minister in 2019.

-Sir Sadiq Khan
+Sadiq Khan

+First term

-Sir Sadiq Khan introduced the 'bus hopper' fare on TfL buses, which allows passengers to board a second bus within one hour for the same fare.
-Under Khan, paper, coin and cash transactions became obsolete.
-The Oyster system was expanded to include debit and credit cards.
-This initiative was started under his predecessor, Johnson.
+Sadiq Khan introduced the 'bus hopper' fare on TfL buses, which allows passengers to board a second bus within one hour for the same fare.
+Under Khan cash payment for travel was discontinued; payment was accepted, as before, by Oyster payment card, and contactless payment by debit or credit card was introduced, an initiative started under Johnson.

-Upon election, Khan outlined a vision to make London the "greenest city" by investing in walking and cycling infrastructure while reducing polluting vehicles.
-In 2019, the "Ultra Low Emission Zone" scheme was launched which taxes highly polluting vehicles in its covered territory.
+Upon election, Khan outlined a vision to make London the "greenest city" by investing in walking and cycling infrastructure and reducing polluting vehicles.
+In 2019, the London "Ultra Low Emission Zone" (ULEZ), in which higher-polluting vehicles pay a charge, was established.
 London declared itself the world's first "National Park City" (effective from July 2019), reflecting its unusually high amount of green space for a city of its size.

+The Government postponed all elections due in May 2020, including for the mayor of London, for one year due to the COVID-19 pandemic, so that Khan served a five- rather than four-year first term.